kastoestoramadus/dev-blog-env/_posts/2018-08-22-short-time-support-against-ecology.md

 # A very good solution does not exist
 For now, I'll stick with a laptop with a Linux on it...
 Waiting for a 16GB 4-core cheap alternative to Surface Pro (why? for better reading screen proportions and mobile screen pivot mode)

+Do you have any thoughts or suggestions?
+Feel fry to comment.